-It is considered that the draft LPP, subject to recommended modifications detailed in Attachment 4 to this Report, will allow for enhanced safety and amenity outcomes for advertising across the City to the benefit of the community and local business.
+It is considered that the draft LPP, subject to recommended modifications detailed in Attachment 4 to Report CJ037-03/21, will allow for enhanced safety and amenity outcomes for advertising across the City to the benefit of the community and local business.

-The Committee recommendation to Council for this Report (as detailed below) was resolved by the Policy Committee at its meeting held on 22 February 2021.
+The Committee recommendation to Council for Report CJ037-03/21 (as detailed below) was resolved by the Policy Committee at its meeting held on 22 February 2021.